School attendance

 Absence from school

 You must tell your school if your child is not able to attend.
 This might be because they are ill or have experienced a family emergency.
-It is up to your school to decide if they will authorise the absence or not.
+If you don’t tell the school they may mark it as an unauthorised absence even if there is a good reason for your child missing school.

 If the headteacher does not agree they will record it on the register as an unauthorised absence.
 If this happens a lot, it may lead to school seeking medical evidence to support the absence.